Hamlet: Film and TV performances

-An early film version of Hamlet is Sarah Bernhardt's five-minute film of the fencing scene, (Note: Hamlet 5.2.203–387.) which was produced in 1900.
+An early filmed sequence from Hamlet was Sarah Bernhardt's 1900 five-minute film of the fencing scene (Note: Hamlet 5.2.203–387.).
 The film was an early attempt at combining sound and film; music and words were recorded on phonograph records, to be played along with the film.
 Silent versions were released in 1907, 1908, 1910, 1913, 1917, and 1920.
 In the 1921 film Hamlet, Danish actress Asta Nielsen played the role of Hamlet as a woman who spends her life disguised as a man.

-Laurence Olivier's 1948 moody black-and-white Hamlet won Best Picture and Best Actor Academy Awards and is as of 2024, the only Shakespeare film to have done so.
+Laurence Olivier's 1948 moody black-and-white Hamlet won Best Picture and Best Actor Academy Awards and as of 2026 is the only Shakespeare film to have done so.
 His interpretation stressed the Oedipal overtones of the play and cast 28-year-old Eileen Herlie as Hamlet's mother opposite himself at 41 as Hamlet.

-In 1953, actor Jack Manning performed the play in 15-minute segments over two weeks in the short-lived late night DuMont series Monodrama Theater.
-New York Times TV critic Jack Gould praised Manning's performance as Hamlet.
+In 1953, actor Jack Manning performed the play in 15-minute segments over two weeks in the DuMont series Monodrama Theater.
+New York Times TV critic Jack Gould praised Manning's performance.
 The 1964 Soviet film Hamlet (Гамлет) is based on a translation by Boris Pasternak and directed by Grigori Kozintsev, with a score by Dmitri Shostakovich.
-Innokenty Smoktunovsky was cast in the role of Hamlet.
+Innokenty Smoktunovsky was cast in the title role.

-John Gielgud directed Richard Burton in a Broadway production at the Lunt-Fontanne Theatre in 1964–65, the longest-running Hamlet in the U.S. to date.
+John Gielgud directed Richard Burton in a Broadway production in 1964–65, the longest-running Hamlet in the U.S. to date.
 A live film of the production was produced using "Electronovision", a method of recording a live performance with multiple video cameras and converting the image to film.
 Eileen Herlie repeated her role from Olivier's film version as the Queen, and the voice of Gielgud was heard as the ghost.
-The Gielgud/Burton production was also recorded complete and released on LP by Columbia Masterworks.
+The Gielgud/Burton production was also recorded and released in theatres.